MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-pagination.md

 ### Iterate over pages

-When working with individual pages is required, for example for when HTTP response information is required, or when continuation tokens are important to retain iteration history, it's possible to iterate per page.
+When you work with individual pages, for example for when you need HTTP response information, or when continuation tokens are important to retain iteration history, it's possible to iterate per page.
 There's no difference in performance or the number of calls made to the service whether you iterate by page or by each item.
 The underlying implementation loads the next page on-demand and if you unsubscribe from the `PagedFlux` at any time, there are no further calls to the service.

 #### Use a for-each loop